 Thus, this synthetic sweetener also has a significant effect on insulin production.
 It inhibits weight loss and, in sufficient quantities, can kick you out of ketosis.

-Aspartame vs. Stevia vs. Sucralose on Keto
+Aspartame vs. Stevia vs. Sucralose

 As a decades-old ingredient in diet soda, aspartame or E951 is the most well-known synthetic sweetener.
 Therefore, it sets the bar for sucralose as well as plant-based sweeteners.